eens1/en/content/videos/the-lapsi-judging-a-pope-and-sedevacantism.md

 ---
-title: "The Lapsi, Judging a Pope, and Sedevacantism"
 date: 2024-12-19
+title: The Lapsi, Judging a Pope, and Sedevacantism
+video: true
 ---

 {{< youtube yP-XRyVpSfg >}}